 - The opening of Mystery Team shows the eponymous trio harassing a comatose man, suspecting him of murder.

 - The Lion King's title card follows a majestic scene of Simba's parents presenting him to their subjects.
 In the DVD commentary, the directors recall they feared audiences would not read the simplistic title card after enjoying such an epic song.

-- Some animated Disney movies actually begin this way, starting with The Rescuers.
-Others include The Black Cauldron, The Great Mouse Detective, The Little Mermaid, The Rescuers Down Under, Beauty and the Beast, Pocahontas, The Hunchback of Notre Dame, Hercules, The Emperor's New Groove, Atlantis The Lost Empire, Lilo & Stitch, Chicken Little, Bolt, The Princess and the Frog, and Tangled.
+- Some Disney Animated Canon movies actually begin this way, starting with The Rescuers.
+Others include The Black Cauldron, The Great Mouse Detective, The Little Mermaid, The Rescuers Down Under, Beauty and the Beast, Pocahontas, The Hunchback of Notre Dame, Hercules, The Emperor's New Groove, Atlantis: The Lost Empire, Lilo & Stitch, Chicken Little, Bolt, The Princess and the Frog, and Tangled.

 - Non-animated canon examples include Dougs First Movie and Recess: School's Out.

-- Ditto with The Hobbit's first instalment, with an epic backstory opening.
+- Ditto with The Hobbit's first installment, with an epic backstory opening.

 - In Pulp Fiction, the scene where "Pumpkin" and "Honeybunny" have a conversation at a diner goes on for over four minutes before the opening credits come up.